DaxKernel/docs/dev-doc/hooks.md

  The page size is obtained from the liballoc_init() function .

  1. For allocation of page we are using : void* liballoc_alloc(size_t n_pages) .
-  The number of pages required for allocation is accepted as a input parameter and if the required number of ages is not available while considering all the number of unallocated pages then the function returns a NULL value.
+  The number of pages required for allocation is accepted as a input parameter and if the required number of pages is not available while considering all the number of unallocated pages then the function returns a NULL value.
   If the required number of pages are available then memory allocation stats from pointer *start  .
   Consecutive pages is allocated till the number of required pages is satisfied .The pointer of the allocated memory is returned.